pgailinas/dip-ai-image-detection/docs/02_Preprocess_Images.md

 ## Notes

 - Only one dataset source is processed per run
-- Processed images are stored in the Colab runtime and are not persisted
+- ZIP archives are downloaded temporarily into the Colab runtime environment
+- OpenImages is excluded because of large archive size constraints
 - Filenames are preserved between raw and processed datasets
 - Validation ensures image counts match metadata records

 ## Next Notebook

 ➡️ [03 Combine and Split](03_Combine_and_Split.md)